-(h) A GSA purchase card must not be used as a payment method for any utility contract unless there are unusual circumstances or emergency situations that exist.
+(g) A GSA purchase card must not be used as a payment method for any utility contract unless there are unusual circumstances or emergency situations that exist.
 If a GSA purchase card is used, you must inform your designated GSA budget office.

-(i) Utility accounts and invoices must be monitored in accordance with the GSA Utility Program Standard Operating Procedures set forth at https://insite.gsa.gov/utilityacquisition.
+(h) Utility accounts and invoices must be monitored in accordance with the GSA Utility Program Standard Operating Procedures which can be found on GSA's Acquisition Portal at https://insite.gsa.gov/acquisitionportal.